PierinaTufillaro/IMDB-Movies/README.md

 - Loader while fetching data
 - API built with Flask and SQLAlchemy
 - Fully tested backend and frontend

 ---

+## Previous Requirements

+You need to install Python 3.10 o superior.
+   - You can download it from: https://www.python.org/downloads/
+   - Verify that Python and Pip are correctly installed:
+     ```
+     python --version
+     pip --version
+     ```

+---

 ## 🛠️ Tech Stack